How to Estimate What You'll Spend on Health Care

 For many people, it's the main question about health care reform: How much will it cost me?
 It all depends on the health plan you select, how often you get care, and what kind of care you need.
 But you can make some good predictions with the right know-how.

 Four Ways You Pay

 1. Premium.
 This is what you pay your insurer each month for coverage.
 It is the most predictable cost you'll have.
 The amount depends on the particular health plan you select.
 Multiply your premium amount by 12 to get this yearly cost.

 - Typically, the more you pay for a premium, the less you pay in out-of-pocket costs each time you go for medical care.

-- The opposite is also true: The less you pay for a premium, the more you pay each time you need health care.
+- The opposite is also true: The less you pay for a premium, generally, the more you pay each time you need health care.

 2. Deductibles.
 This is part of your out-of-pocket costs.
 A deductible is a set amount you must pay before your insurance company pays anything toward your care.
 It may be $500, $1,000, or more.

 - Some plans may have an overall deductible.
 That means you may need to pay the full cost of any doctor visits or medical care you receive until you reach the deductible amount.
 After you do, the health plan starts paying their portion of covered services.
 At that point, you will pay for part of your care in the form of copays, co-insurance, or both as outlined by your insurance policy.

 - Some plans may have a deductible for only certain types of care.
 For instance, the plan might start paying toward your health care right away if you see in-network providers for certain types of care.
-But, for some services, or for care you get from out-of-network providers, you may need to pay a deductible before they start sharing the cost with you.
+But, for some services, or for care you get from out-of-network providers, you may need to pay a deductible before the plan starts sharing the cost with you.

-- You can get preventive care without having to first meet your plan’s deductible or pay any other costs.
+- You can generally get certain types of preventive care without having to first meet your plan’s deductible or pay any other costs.